-Building active transportation in to your daily routine is a great and easy way to get kids active.
-We know that only 9% of Canadian kids aged 5 to 17 get the 60 minutes of heart-pumping activity they need each day1, so walking or wheeling to school is a great way to increase physical activity.
+Building active transportation into your daily routine is a great and easy way to get kids active.
+We know that only 35% of Canadian kids aged 5 to 17 meet the physical activity recommendation within the Canadian 24-Hour Movement Guidelines for Children and Youth of at least 60 minutes of heart-pumping activity they need each day1, so walking or wheeling to school is a great way to increase physical activity.